ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "It will be her turn soon to be teased," said Miss Lucas.
 "I am going to open the instrument, Eliza, and you know what follows."

-"You are a very strange creature by way of a friend!--always wanting me to play and sing before anybody and everybody!
+"You are a very strange creature by way of a friend! -- always wanting me to play and sing before anybody and everybody!
 If my vanity had taken a musical turn, you would have been invaluable; but as it is, I would really rather not sit down before those who must be in the habit of